-Livermore Valley Estates fills the block between Arroyo Mocho and Concannon Boulevard with wide, wine-themed streets like Chardonnay Way and Cabernet Way.
-Custom Mediterranean and Craftsman homes from the late 1990s and early 2000s sit on half-acre parcels, fronted by sweeping driveways, tall palms, and rose-bordered lawns that give every curb a polished, estate look.
-A private gate links directly to the Arroyo Mocho Trail, and Robertson Park’s playing fields, equestrian center, and Saturday produce stalls are across Stadium Way.
-Downtown tasting rooms are a five-minute drive, and both I-580 and Highway 84 are reachable without crossing railroad tracks.
-The trade-offs are weekend stadium noise for lots along Rivers Bend Road and higher insurance quotes near the creek’s FEMA flood line.
-Daily life feels spacious and quiet.
-Kids practice bike skills on low-traffic loops, neighbors gather for evening walks with glasses of local Syrah, and most houses still show builder-grade stucco that wears well in Livermore’s dry climate.
-Walkable errands are limited to the seasonal farmers’ market, so most residents rely on cars for shopping runs.
+Livermore Valley Estates fills the block between Arroyo Mocho and Concannon Boulevard with wide, wine-themed streets, Chardonnay Way and Cabernet Way among them.
+The homes are custom Mediterranean and Craftsman builds from the late 1990s and early 2000s, set on roughly half-acre parcels with sweeping driveways, tall palms, and rose-bordered lawns.
+The cumulative effect is a polished, estate-grade streetscape that reads as one of the more manicured corners of Livermore.
+A private gate connects straight to the Arroyo Mocho Trail, and Robertson Park's playing fields, equestrian center, and Saturday produce stalls are just across Stadium Way.
+Downtown tasting rooms are a five-minute drive, and both I-580 and Highway 84 are reachable without crossing the tracks.
+Day to day, it is spacious and quiet: low-traffic loops, evening walks, dry-climate stucco that ages gracefully.
+Two honest notes before you commit.
+Lots along Rivers Bend Road catch weekend stadium noise from Robertson Park, and homes near the creek can draw higher insurance quotes thanks to the FEMA flood line.
+Walkable errands barely exist beyond the seasonal farmers market, so the car stays in rotation.

 | School Name | Type | Grades | Houseberry School Score |